 Make it easier to access every room in your home with options like ramps and stair lifts.

 Whether you want to set up your home so you can comfortably age in place or you’re a caregiver to a family member with limited mobility, we’re here to help with home accessibility products and accessible-home installation services.
 Our services extend to every usable space in a home — from kitchens and bathrooms to bedrooms and entryways.
+And now, our independent living solutions include a home consultation from DwellSafe, a company that provides a virtual safety assessment with personalized guidance from licensed clinicians on how to make your home a safer place to live.

 Need to make upgrades to meet Americans with Disabilities Act (ADA) requirements for bathrooms, like replacing a regular toilet with a handicap toilet?
 Whether your bathroom remodels include installing accessible toilets, adding walk-in bathtubs or doing a tub-to-shower conversion, we can help.
 Need a wheelchair-accessible shower?
 Check out our selection of barrier-free showers that allow for safe, easy access.
 Want to make your home handicap accessible for family and friends?
 Consider an ADA-compliant wheelchair ramp.
 For two-story houses, chair stair lifts make it easier and safer to access different levels of the home.